MicrosoftDocs/windows-itpro-docs/windows/configuration/assigned-access/recommendations.md

     - [Start settings in a device configuration profile](/mem/intune/configuration/device-restrictions-windows-10#start): This option shows this setting, and all the Start menu settings you can manage.

-- **Remove the power button from the sign-in screen**.
-To enable this feature, you have the following options:
+## Remove the power button from the sign-in screen

   - **Use Group Policy**: `Computer Configuration\Windows Settings\Security Settings\Local Policies\Security Options\Shutdown: Allow system to be shut down without having to log on`.
 Select **Disabled**.